-Keep in mind that it is not necessary to have an R-1 visa first in order to apply for a green card.
+It is not necessary to have an R-1 visa first in order to apply for a green card.
 If the religious worker has already gained two years of qualifying employment experience abroad, it's possible to apply directly for the green card following the processing described below.
-The only benefit of first getting the R-1 visa is that in some cases, it may be faster, by several months, to get the person here initially and then pursue the green card.
+The only benefit of first getting the R-1 visa is that in some cases, it might be faster, by several months, to get the person here initially and then pursue the green card.

 Here's an overview of the steps by which an R-1 visa holder would move forward to obtaining a U.S. green card.

-Once a person has the required two years of experience as a religious worker, the first step is for the U.S. employer to file Form I-360 with U.S. Citizenship and Immigration Services (USCIS).
+Once a person has the required two years of experience as a religious worker, the first step is for the U.S. employer to file a petition with U.S. Citizenship and Immigration Services (USCIS).
 The key information and materials include the following:

-This is mainly because USCIS typically insists on making a site visit for first-time applications under the religious worker category to verify the legitimacy of the organization and the proposed employment.
-The site visit may involve a tour of the employer's primary and branch locations, an examination of relevant documents, and interviews with employees and church officials.
-(Site visits are also usually required in connection with first-time R-1 visa applications.)
+One common source of delay is that USCIS typically insists on making a site visit for first-time applications under the religious worker category, so as to verify the legitimacy of the organization and the proposed employment.
+The site visit might involve a tour of the employer's primary and branch locations, an examination of relevant documents, and interviews with employees and church officials.
+Site visits are also usually required in connection with first-time R-1 visa applications.

-After USCIS approves the employer's I-360 petition, the employee will follow one of two routes to obtain the green card: Either file an I-485 Application to Adjust Status with USCIS in the United States or apply for an "immigrant visa" (i.e. a green card) at the U.S. consulate abroad.
+After USCIS approves the I-360 petition, the employee will follow one of two routes to obtain the green card: Either file an I-485 Application to Adjust Status with USCIS in the United States or apply for an "immigrant visa" (which leads immediately to a green card after U.S. entry) at the U.S. consulate abroad.

 Prospective employees who are abroad while the employer is pursuing the I-360 petition will follow a different procedure upon approval of the I-360 petition.
 They will start by preparing and submitting documents and paying various fees through the National Visa Center (NVC) in the United States.